IMPORTANT NOTE: CURRENTLY WE DO NOT OFFER THIS VISA ON ARRIVAL. INSTEAD, YOU CAN OBTAIN THE UKRANIAN EVISA WITH IVISA.COM.

-Just like any other visa policy, the one of Ukraine includes multiple types of visas.
-There is the old-fashioned consular visa that you need to go to an embassy to get it; there is the one you can apply for online, called an electronic visa, and we have the Ukraine visa on arrival as well.
+Just like any other visa policy, one of Ukraine includes multiple types of visas.
+There is the old-fashioned consular visa that you need to go to an embassy to get it; there is the one you can apply for online.
 The electronic visa is somewhat new.
 It has been introduced in April 2018, but the visa on arrival has been around for quite some time now.

 The answer to that question depends on you.
 It matters what you are seeking from your visa.
 If you need to stay for just a few days in Ukraine, then perhaps this is the type of visa you need.
 However, you should know that there are some requirements you need to meet in order to be able to apply for a Ukraine visa on arrival.
 You need to provide some documents.
 You either need to have an invitation or some kind of document that attests you are a tourist, or you need to present a piece of paper that confirms your implementation of investments.
 Unfortunately, there is no way around that, so if you do not have either, a Ukraine visa on arrival is not possible.

 One aspect that you should remember is that a Ukraine visa on arrival is not available for anyone.
 Only the citizens of 33 jurisdictions have the possibility to apply for one.
 If your nationality is not on that list, you should turn your attention to a different type of Ukraine visa.

 Another thing you should know is that a visa on arrival can be obtained only in three locations in Ukraine: Kyiv Boryspil Airport, Kyiv International Airport (Zhuliany), and at Odessa International Airport.
 Basically, those are the only three entry points you can use if you rely on a visa on arrival.